Plan the ultimate family night in

 Family nights in call for tasty meals everyone will love – and minimal washing up.
 Fortunately, the Dolmio® range is packed with delectable sauces that will help you whip up a quality meal in no time.
 Try using the Dolmio® Original Bolognese Pasta Sauce to create a lip-smacking one-pot spicy arrabiata.
 All you need are onions, chilli flakes, linguine pasta and some roughly chopped tomatoes – just five ingredients, one pot and lots of happy tummies.

-Or why not indulge in a delicious lasagne – the ultimate crowd-pleaser!
-All you’ll need is some lean minced beef, lasagne sheets, grated cheese and finally the Dolmio® Creamy Sauce for Lasagne and the Dolmio® Tomato Sauce for Lasagne and you’re away.
+Or why not enjoy a delicious lasagne – the ultimate crowd-pleaser!
+All you’ll need is some lean minced beef, lasagne sheets, grated cheese and finally the Dolmio® Creamy Sauce for Lasagne and the Dolmio® Tomato Sauce for Lasagne, serve with your favourite veg or salad and you’re away.
 Forks at the ready…

 Discover more recipes